 Here it is where the real impact is made.
 The steps above are not a once-off exercise but part of an iterative process.
 Only continuous monitoring of market developments, identifying new pricing levers, and adjusting your business rules accordingly, will keep you ahead of your competition.

-On a closing note, Johan wants to remind us that pricing is the most impactful profit lever.
-He confirms that, from his experience, the right attention to the pricing domain can lead to double-digit profit improvement.
-In order to feel more comfortable with your own pricing decisions going forward his final advice is to keep it simple at the start, and gradually evolve the pricing strategy over time.
+On a closing note, Johan reminds us that pricing is the most impactful profit lever.
+From his experience, the right attention to the pricing domain can lead to double-digit profit improvement.
+In order to feel more comfortable with your own pricing decisions going forward, keep it simple at the start, and gradually evolve the pricing strategy over time.